-The TWI master is stopped by triggering the STOP task, this task should be triggered during the transmission of the last byte to secure that the TWI will stop as fast as possible after sending the last byte.
-It is safe to use the shortcut between LASTTX and STOP to accomplish this.
+The TWI master is stopped by triggering the STOP task.
+This task should be triggered during the transmission of the last byte to secure that the TWI master will stop as fast as possible after sending the last byte.
+The shortcut between LASTTX and STOP can alternatively be used to accomplish this.

-Note that the TWI master does not stop by itself when the whole RAM buffer has been sent, or when an error occurs.
+Note: The TWI master does not stop by itself when the entire RAM buffer has been sent, or when an error occurs.
 The STOP task must be issued, through the use of a local or PPI shortcut, or in software as part of the error handler.